urosran/sql-docs/azure-sql/managed-instance/management-operations-overview.md

 - to instances that are deployed into subnets that have the November 2022 feature wave enabled, which includes both dev/test and production subscriptions.
 - to instances that are not zone redundant.

+Fast provisioning exclusions:
+- Everything not cover by the scenario described above
+- Instances created as geo replicas

 ## Duration

 The duration of operations on the virtual cluster can vary, but typically have the longest duration.